Headingley delivers again to ensure Ashes show goes on

 "I'm not going to lie, I was a bit nervous at the end.

-"I walked about 2km around the Headingley dressing room in the last half hour.
+"I walked about two kilometres around the Headingley dressing room in the last half-hour.
 I didn't actually watch the last 20 runs being scored."

-2023's Headingley fourth-day nerve-shredder began with the same rapturous roar, as two England batters emerged into the cauldron.
+This Headingley fourth-day nerve-shredder began with the same rapturous roar, as two England batters emerged into the cauldron.

 Solid defensive strokes were applauded, every run too - not just because England fans wanted to, but because it is better to be doing something, anything, when your body is fraught with such tension.

-As wickets tumbled the stress took a tighter grip.
+As wickets tumbled, the stress took a tighter grip.
 The foot taps, the squirms in your seat, the arms thrown into the air with a mind of their own.

 Just after lunch came the moment Headingley dreaded.

 Stokes, the talisman, flicking at one down the leg side.
-At first there was silence - he can't have nicked it, of course Stokes hasn't nicked it - before the realisation that England's captain was turning for the dressing room.
+At first there was silence - he can't have nicked it, of course Stokes hasn't nicked it - before the realisation England's captain was turning for the dressing room.

-But if there is one thing these locals like more than Stokes, however, it is one of their own.
+But if there is one thing these locals like more than Stokes, it is one of their own.
 Stokes said it before the game.

 "They absolutely love the fact that Yorkshire people walk out and play here," he said.